CoderDojo-Content/Intermediate-App-Inventor/en/control-everything.md

    * Note: Remember the home screen ends with the result "HomeScreen".

 7. For the `then` part you want to play a minigame, because the only way the player got to **Screen1** from the home screen was pressing the play button.
 Remember the procedure you created? openMinigame?
-You can use that in this then.
+You can use that now.
+In **Procedures** there will now be a `call [openMinigame]` block, use that!
 Make sure everything in your blocks looks right:

    ![](/assets/homescreenclose.png)

 8. The two `else if`'s will check if the player won the last game or not.
 Remember when a minigame closes it results in the **Text** "won" or "lost".
-If they won, it adds 1 to their score and opens another minigame.
+If they won, the app should add 1 to the player's score and open another minigame.
 You can use the `[] + []` block from **Math** and the score variable to add 1.
-Look in **Procedures** for the `call` block.

    ![](/assets/won.png)

 9. If they lost, it saves their score to the file and opens the home screen.
-To add the score to the player file use the `call File1.AppendToFile` block.
-Then you want to open the home screen Here's how the blocks look:
+To add the score to the player file use the `call File1.AppendToFile` block (from **File1**).
+After the score is saved, open the home screen.
+Here's how the blocks look:

    ![](/assets/lost.png)